 We stayed in our split level remodel for eight years until we grew out of the house & started longing for another “older bigger fixer upper”.

-I blame it on not wanting to remember how bad it was, ha!
+I wish we had more before pics, I blame it on not wanting to remember how bad our split level remodel was, ha!

 Curb Appeal for a Fixer Upper Split Level Remodel